BillNace/18341_P3_NOC/README.md

 * In part 1, you will design and write the SV code for a Node.
-We will provide a testbench to mimic a component sending messages into the network through the node, and we will provide a testbench to mimic a Router sending message out to the node from the network.
+We will provide a testbench to mimic a component sending messages into the network through the node, and we will provide a testbench to mimic a Router sending message out to the node from the network.  **Beware:** The Node testbench is not comprehensive.
+Just because your code passes these tests doesn't mean it is a perfectly designed and perfectly implemented Node.

 * In part 2, you will design and write the SV code for the Router and implement the whole system shown above.
 We will provide testbenches that